Hostess Potato Chips

-Hostess, also known as Munchies from 2024, is the name of a potato chip brand that was the leading brand in Canada for many years after its creation in 1935.
+Hostess, also known as Munchies from 2024, is a potato chip brand that was the leading brand in Canada for many years after its creation in 1935.
 During its heyday, they fended off any attempt to displace them from their commanding position, and maintained their #1 position into the 1980s, even in the face of increased competition from US-based companies entering the Canadian market before eventually leading to a merger with US based Lay's in 1988.